4w4k3/BeeLogger/README.md

 **Only download it here, do not trust in other places.**

-NOTE: BeeLogger just have official support for latin languages in the moment.
+NOTE: BeeLogger just have official support for latin languages in this moment.

 ## HOW TO INSTALL: